Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 \subsection{Pull-backs of Jacobi forms}

 We have seen from \S \ref{Subsec:5.3} and \S \ref{Subsec:5.4} that our approach based on differential operators works well when the absolute value of minimal weight equals the maximal norm of Weyl orbits appearing in $q^0$-terms of Jacobi forms.
 But when the index is larger than $4$, the absolute value of minimal weight will be less than the maximal norm of Weyl orbits, which causes our previous approach to not work well because there are not enough linear equations in this case.
-In order to study $W(E_8)$-invariant Jacobi forms of index larger than $4$, we introduce a new approach relying on pull-backs of Jacobi forms.
+In order to study $W(E_8)$-invariant Jacobi forms of higher index, we introduce a new approach relying on pull-backs of Jacobi forms.

 For convenience, we first recall some results on classical Jacobi forms introduced by Eichler and Zagier in \cite{EZ}.
 Let $J_{2k,t}^{\w}$ be the space of weak Jacobi forms of weight $2k$ and index $t$.
-It is well known that the bigraded ring of weak Jacobi forms of even weight and integral index is a polynomial algebra over $M_*$ generated by two basic weak Jacobi forms
+The ring of weak Jacobi forms of even weight and integral index is a polynomial algebra over $M_*$ generated by two basic weak Jacobi forms ($\zeta=e^{2\pi iz}$)